mozilla/cubeb-coreaudio-rs/mutex-disposal.md

 #### The buffer-frames issue

-Changing the *buffer-frame-size* on a device may cause troubles while another stream is actively using the same device in parallel.
+Changing the *buffer-frame-size* of a device may cause troubles while another stream is actively using the same device at the same time.
 See [here][chg-buf-sz] for more detail.

 The current solution is to keep tracking how many streams within a context,